UC Health Centre

 Enrolments are accepted at anytime throughout the year, however eligibility for the free general health care is based on the Ministry of Health quarterly funding dates and having a current Community Services Card.

-Important dates: We submitted our register on 12 November 2018.
-The next quarterly register submission to the Ministry of Health is due on approx 20 Feb 2019.
-All enrolments received between 12 November 2018 and 20 Feb 2019 will incur a casual fee until 1 April 2019 (this fee is waived for new 2019 Semester 1 students with a community services card).
+Important dates: The next quarterly register submission to the Ministry of Health is due on approx 20 May 2019.
+All enrolments received between 26 Feb 2019 and 20 May will incur a casual fee until 1 July 2019 (this fee is waived for new 2019 Semester 1 students with a community services card).
+All enrolments received after the register is submitted will incur a casual fee until 1 July 2019.

 - Please download an enrolment form